Are Back Braces Useful?

 Scoliosis is a curving of the spine, and can be minor, or can cause pain and difficulties.
 Back braces can help scoliosis in children and young people whose bones are still developing, by applying pressure and so guiding the growth of the spine.
 This can stop worsening of the curve, or may even correct an existing slight curve.
 Braces may need to be worn up to 23 hours a day, or just at night, and can be unsightly or uncomfortable, though some can be hidden completely under clothes.Back Braces for Posture

 Back braces can be used to correct poor posture, and may help to remind the wearer to sit correctly.
-However, learning good posture may be more useful for back health and strength long-term – yoga, Pilates or Alexander technique all focus on posture.Business energy with a difference
+However, learning good posture may be more useful for back health and strength long-term – yoga, Pilates or Alexander technique all focus on posture.Business Energy With a Difference from Purely Energy

 - Hot and Cold Therapy in Back Pain